mohammadabidhafiz1294/physics-note/PHYSICS/4 Y/403 Nuclear & Particle Physics/Particle Physics I & II.md

 The remarkable difference in coupling strengths dictates which interaction dominates particle reactions and decays, and their energy dependence informs ongoing research into grand unification.

 ### Elementary Particles??
 Classify the Elementary particles.
-Elementary particles are the most fundamental building blocks of matter and energy, with no known internal structure or subcomponents[1][2][3].
+Elementary particles are the most fundamental building blocks of matter and energy, with no known internal structure or subcomponents.
 According to the Standard Model of particle physics, these elementary particles are organized into three primary categories: fermions (matter particles), gauge bosons (force carriers), and the scalar Higgs boson.

 #### Major Classes of Elementary Particles